Matrix Analysis of Tracer Transport: Conclusions

 \section{Conclusions}

-Any Eulerian tracer simulation can be expressed as the product between a matrix, which captures the tracer dynamics, and a vector, which represents the tracer configuration.
+Eulerian tracer dynamics can be expressed as the product between a matrix, which captures the tracer dynamics, and a vector, which represents the tracer configuration.
 If the matrix is considered as a multi-dimensional function taking as parameters the start time in addition to the integration time, then it may be decomposed in terms of itself by splitting the integration into shorter intervals.
-By considering the tracer in this manner we can take advantage of the rich assortment of mathematical techniques for analysing matrices and linear systems.
+By considering the tracer in this manner we can take advantage of the rich assortment of algebraic techniques for analysing matrices and linear systems.

 The same mathematics can be applied to the local deformation of space produced by the flow.
-In this case the mathematics is exact and the size of the matrices always equal to the dimension of the flow field.
+In this case finite matrices are an exact representation of the problem with the size equal to the dimension of the flow field.

 When tracer transport is treated using matrix methods, there are many special properties that can be derived for the solutions.
-Matrix methods are also helpful in understanding and improving the stability of solutions.
+Matrix methods are also helpful in understanding and improving the stability of numerical solutions.